-Back to the events of Mortal Kombat 1, the younger Raiden suddenly became overwhelmed with random visions of the future and the directions that, “HE MUST WIN!”
-He saw various events, such as his acts as a corrupted god, Sub-Zero being reborn as Noob Saibot, Motaro killing Johnny Cage, Smoke being turned into a cyborg, etc.
+Back to the events of the first Mortal Kombat game, the younger Raiden suddenly became overwhelmed with random visions of the future and the directions that, “HE MUST WIN!”
+He saw various events, such as his acts as a corrupted god, Sub-Zero being reborn as Noob Saibot, Smoke being turned into a cyborg, etc.

 He figured that, “HE MUST WIN!” meant Liu Kang beating Shang Tsung.
 Therefore, the events mostly transpired exactly as before.

 Raiden did try to convince Scorpion not to kill Sub-Zero, as that would bring forth an even greater evil.
 If Scorpion showed mercy, Raiden suggested that he could maybe convince the Elder Gods to bring back to the Shirai Ryu (um…baaaad idea, Raiden), and Scorpion agreed to his terms.
 Yet in the end, Quan Chi egged him on too much and Scorpion murdered Sub-Zero regardless.
 Scorpion lost his only hope of reconnecting with his past.